 -Identifying and understanding the input sources to the wastewater stream

 Properly maintaining your grease trap is essential.
-Now that you know how a grease trap works, make sure you contact a local grease trap cleaning provider to set up a regular maintenance schedule.
+Now that you know how a grease trap works, make sure you contact a local grease trap cleaning business or provider to set up a regular maintenance schedule.